SOM-Research/Impromptu/README.md

 At this stage, the features offered by Impromptu are limited.
 The extension offers an editor for impromptu prompts, with *syntax highlighting*, *syntax validation* and *autocomplete suggestions*.
 Moreover, there is a command-line interface to generate prompts for specific AI systems (right now, [Midjourney](https://www.midjourney.com/) and [Stable Diffusion web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)).

-To use the editor, first install the Impromptu VS Code extension and then create a file in VS Code with extension `.prm``
+To use the editor, first install the Impromptu VS Code extension and then create a file in VS Code with extension `.prm`.
+The editor will not be available until you create a file with the proper extension.

-The invoke the command-line interface, simply run the following command:
+To invoke the command-line interface, simply run the following command:

     ./bin/cli gentprompt examples/ex1.prm -d <output-dir> -t <target-ai-system>